PhilipYip1988/python-tutorials/013_string_byte_bytearray/readme.md

 greeting[:1]
 ```

-The length of the byte appears to be the same as before, this is only true when all of the characters are in the ASCII datraset and the length of each character is 1 byte.
-The length returned is the length in bytes and not the length in characters.
+The length of the byte appears to be the same as before.
+However, this is only true when all of the characters are in the ASCII dataset as the length of each character is 1 byte.
+The length returned is the length in bytes as the fundamental unit of a byte string is a **byte**.
 Indexing the first value returns the numeric value of the first byte which is ```72```.
 However slicing displays the first character ```"H"```:

 ![img_031](./images/img_031.png)